Switching mortgages from one lender to another is known as a re-mortgage. A re-mortgage can unlock equity from your property or reduce your payments.

-Want to pay more, but the banks won’t let you
+You want to pay more, but the banks won’t let you

 Overpaying a mortgage is an excellent way of reducing the burden of mortgage interest.
 You might have inherited some money or been given a bonus at work and want to pay down your borrowing.
 Overpayments come directly off the capital, so it immediately reduces the amount of interest accruing.
-However, many lenders will not allow you to overpay.
+However, many mortgage deals will not allow you to overpay.
 Some banks trap their customers with overpayment limits, say 10% of the outstanding balance per year.
 This being the case, you may want to re-mortgage to a more flexible deal that allows overpayments.

 You may have a mortgage on a property in a desirable area and its value has risen dramatically.
 This rise has increased your equity and brought you into a lower Loan to Value (LTV) band, unlocking a range of low interest mortgages that you could not previously access.
 Remortgaging would allow you to reduce your monthly payments and your mortgage term.
-The best deals are only available to borrowers with 40% equity (60% LTV) or more.
+The best deals are available to borrowers with 40% equity (60% LTV) or more.

 Equity release involves borrowing money against the equity you have in your property.
 Equity is the portion of the property that isn’t mortgaged, so the owner of a £200,000 property with a £120,000 mortgage outstanding would have 40% equity.
 Re-mortgaging would allow you to retrieve some of the equity in exchange for increased borrowing.
 You may wish, for example, to perform some renovations, extensions, etc.